-Electric Royalties Ltd.: Electric Royalties to Acquire 0.75% GRR on Producing Tin-Tantalum Mine in Spain
+Electric Royalties Ltd.: Electric Royalties To Acquire 0.75% GRR on Producing Tin-Tantalum Mine in Spain

 Financing

 The Company has entered into a financing commitment, to be drawn at the election of the Company, with a significant shareholder of the Company.
 The commitment is C$2 million convertible loan facility with a term of 3 years, bearing interest at 15%, with interest payments capitalized into the principal and due at the end of the loan term.
-At the discretion of the shareholder, the loan is convertible into common shares of Electric Royalties at C$0.50 per share if the Company's shares trade over that price for a period of five consecutive trading days throughout the term.
-The funds, if required, would be used to fund the cash portion of the acquisition payment for the producing Penouta royalty and will be secured over Electric Royalties' interest in that royalty.
+At the discretion of the shareholder, after six months from the initial drawdown the loan is convertible into common shares of Electric Royalties at the greater of C$0.50 per share or a 100% premium above the 30-day VWAP of the Company's shares on the TSX Venture Exchange at the time of each advance.
+The funds, if required, would be used to fund the cash portion of the acquisition payment for the producing Penouta royalty and other royalty acquisitions, and will be secured over Electric Royalties' interest in that royalty and any other royalty acquired using funds from this loan facility.
 This loan facility is subject to the approval of the TSX Venture Exchange, the completion of loan documentation and other customary closing conditions.

 David Gaunt, P.Geo., a Qualified Person who is not independent of Electric Royalties, has reviewed and approved the technical information in this release.